souvikcodefrags/mycode/Readme.md

 }
 console.log(isBin(39101))
 ```
---Weird thing was when I input 001100100, the answer is false.
+*Weird thing was when I input 001100100, the answer is false.
 I checked, the nuber is getting converted to 294976 somehow, no idea why.
-Same result when I just type 001100100 in the console and press enter--
+Same result when I just type 001100100 in the console and press enter*

 #### A function which convert words of a sentence to Title Case except for articles and prepositions (if they are not at the begining of the sentence)
 ```javascript